PeacefullyDisturbed/burin/docs/handlers.rst

 Handlers are responsible for emitting the log record to specific destination.
 All handlers within Burin are derived from the :class:`BurinHandler` class.

+One feature of all Burin handlers is the ability to set the handler's log level when it is created.
+Every handler class has an optional *level* parameter for this so :meth:`BurinHandler.set_level` doesn't need to be called seperately.
+The default level for every handler is :data:`NOTSET`.

 .. note::

     Even though many handlers in Burin inherit from handlers within the